nhsconnect/gpconnect/pages/development/development_api_security_guidance.md

 ## Secure Connection Negotiation ##

+Provider Systems:

-Provider systems SHALL only accept connections from the [Spine Security Proxy](integration_spine_security_proxy_implementation_guide.html) (SSP).
+- SHALL only accept connections from the [Spine Security Proxy](integration_spine_security_proxy_implementation_guide.html) (SSP).

-Provider systems SHALL authenticate the SSP prior to responding to any requests using it's [client certificate](development_api_security_guidance.html#client-certificates-tlsma).
+- SHALL authenticate the SSP prior to responding to any requests using it's [client certificate](development_api_security_guidance.html#client-certificates-tlsma).

-Provider systems SHALL only permit approved [supported ciphers](development_api_security_guidance.html#supported-ciphers) to be utilised.
+- SHALL only permit approved [supported ciphers](development_api_security_guidance.html#supported-ciphers) to be utilised.

-Provider systems SHALL only accept encrypted connections and drop connection attempts presented over insecure protocols.
+- SHALL only accept encrypted connections and drop connection attempts presented over insecure protocols.

-Provider systems SHALL only accept request for it's allocated ASID on it's matching endpoint URL.
+- SHALL only accept requests for it's allocated ASID, as specified by the `Ssp-To` header,  on it's matching endpoint URL.

+- SHALL check that the `Ssp-InteractionID` value is consistent with the endpoint being requested.

+- SHALL check for the presence of all [SSP headers](integration_spine_security_proxy_implementation_guide.html#consumer)

+- SHALL check that an [authorization bearer token](integration_cross_organisation_audit_and_provenance.html#json-web-tokens-jwt) in present and correctly formed.

-Provider systems MAY authorise access to API endpoints through examining acceptable values in the JWT requested_scope claim
+- MAY authorise access to API endpoints through examining acceptable values in the JWT requested_scope claim

 ## Security Testing ##